totuni/esp-studio-examplesII/InputStreams/source/README.md

 1. Open the project in SAS Event Stream Processing Studio and select the Source_Kafka window.
 2. Expand **Input Data (Publisher) Connectors**.
 Notice there are two connectors that are both inactive by default:
    <!-- what is a consumer group? is 'lastread' the name of the consumer group? -->
-   - `kafkainCurrent`: This connector reads new messages available to the consumer group.
+   - `kafkainCurrent`: This connector reads new messages available to the consumer group named lastread.
    - `kafkainAll`: This connector starts reading all partitions from the beginning of the Kafka topic.
    **NOTE:** Both of these connectors specify the Kafka host as `saslorahub.servicebus.windows.net:9093` and the topic as `lorahub`.
 These details are specific to Azure Event Hubs that are used in Kafka compatibility mode.
 3. Click ![Output Schema](/EndtoEndExamples/onnx_voice_transcription/img/output-schema-icon.png "Output Schema").
 Fields include:
       - `index`: A unique identifier or offset for each Kafka message.
-      - `message`: The content of the Kafka message which is treated as an opaque or string.
+      - `message`: The content of the Kafka message which is treated as an opaque string.
 The message is usually formatted in JSON. <!-- Should this be opaque string? or as it is? -->

 ### Use Case